-This invention relates to monitoring the display of content by a computer system and observation of that content.
+This invention relates to monitoring the display and observation of content by a computer system.
 The invention also relates to monitoring the display and observation at a content display site of content that is provided by a content provider site over a network to the content display site.
-The invention further relates to the provision of updated and/or tailored content from a content provider site to a content display site so that the content provider's current content is always displayed at the content display site.
+The invention 20 further relates to the provision of updated and/or tailored content from a content provider site to a content display site so that the content provider's current content is always displayed at the content display site.